kimdesok/Computer-Vision-Transformers/README.md

 Transformer based models appear to be somewhat different to CNN based ones from this perspective.
 In NLP, self-attention is a mechanism that allows each word in a sentence to consider all other words in the same sentence.
 In computer vision tasks, this self-attention mechanism allows a patch to directly interact with every other patch in the image, regardless of their spatial distance.
 Thus, this ability to learn the inter-relationship between distant patches could be uniquely beneficial to get a big picture in histologic images often highly complicated in their structures (often disrupted in malignant cases) and also mixed with many different types of cells.
 (will be continued...)

-## Pilot Project 1 : Classification of Breast Cancer Histologic Images using Vision Transformers
+## Pilot Project 1 : Classification of Metastatic Breast Cancer Histologic Images

-As a baseline model, a ResNet-50 model, "microsoft/resnet-50",  was used in the same manner of the pilot project #1.
+As a baseline model, a ResNet-50 model available as "microsoft/resnet-50" at Huggingface,  was trained in a fine tuning manner.
-Histologic image datasets were available at Huggingface's Datasets titled as ['laurent/PatchCamelyon'](https://huggingface.co/datasets/1aurent/PatchCamelyon) It consists of 327,680 RGB color images with the size of 96x96 depicting the lymph node sections of locally metastasized breast cancers.
+The training dataset is available at Huggingface's Datasets titled as ['laurent/PatchCamelyon'](https://huggingface.co/datasets/1aurent/PatchCamelyon) It consists of 327,680 RGB color images with the size of 96x96 depicting the lymph node sections of locally metastasized breast cancers.
 Patch images were labeled as positive if the metastatic cells were found in the 32x32 square located in the center of the patch(See the figure below.
 The positive patch was highlighted in cyan in the center square).
 Otherwise, they were labeled as negative.

 PatchCamelyon images
 ![Image](https://github.com/basveeling/pcam/raw/master/pcam.jpg)